 1. Healthy, satisfying eating starts with super salads, soups, whole grains, and fruit.

 Start every lunch and dinner with a large, delicious salad or soup.
 Super-sizing actually makes good sense when applied to salads.
 People joke that the salad bowls at Pritikin are so big they have a diving board on one end.

 One in every five calories we consume comes from a beverage—and those calories don’t do much to quell hunger.
 Soft drinks and frappacinnos are calorie-rich, but so are fruit juices.
 One glass of orange juice has twice the calories (100 to 110) of a whole orange (50) – or about the same as in a regular soft drink.

 3. Trim portions of calorie-dense foods.

-The Pritikin Edge shows that you never need to go hungry.
-Every day you’re enjoying large portions of water-rich, fiber-rich foods so that you’re satisfied and have less room for calorie-dense foods.
+Very quickly, guests at the Pritikin Longevity Center who come for weight loss discover that they never need to go hungry.
+Every day they’re enjoying large portions of water-rich, fiber-rich foods so that they’re satisfied and have less room for calorie-dense foods.